flutter/website/src/_includes/dart-tool.md

 {{site.alert.note}}
-  As of Flutter's 1.19.0 dev release, the `dart` command is now surfaced for you.
-Downloading the Flutter SDK also downloads the compatible version of Dart, but if you have downloaded the Dart SDK separately, make sure that the Flutter version of `dart` is listed first in your path, as the two versions may not be compatible.
+  As of Flutter's 1.19.0 dev release, the Flutter SDK contains the `dart` command alongside the `flutter` command so that you can more easiy run Dart command-line programs.
+Downloading the Flutter SDK also downloads the compatible version of Dart, but if you've downloaded the Dart SDK separately, make sure that the Flutter version of `dart` is first in your path, as the two versions might not be compatible.
   The following command (on macOS, linux, and chrome OS), tells you whether the `flutter` and `dart` commands originate from the same `bin` directory and are therefore